confluentinc/terraform-provider-confluentcloud/docs/resources/confluentcloud_kafka_topic.md

     - `name` - (Required String) The configuration name, for example, `cleanup.policy`.
     - `value` - (Required String) The configuration value, for example, `compact`.

+!> **Warning:** Terraform doesn't encrypt the sensitive `credentials` value of the `confluentcloud_kafka_topic` resource, so you must keep your state file secure to avoid exposing it.
+Refer to the [Terraform documentation](https://www.terraform.io/docs/language/state/sensitive-data.html) to learn more about securing your state file.

 ## Attributes Reference

 In addition to the preceding arguments, the following attributes are exported: